GLOBAL MARKETS-Global stocks press pause, gold hits 3-mth high on inflation concerns

 Currencies and vaccination rateshttps://tmsnrt.rs/3eMsjPY

-(Additional reporting by Sujata Rao; Editing by Kirsten Donovan and Nick Macfie)
+(Additional reporting by Sujata Rao; Editing by Kirsten Donovan, Nick Macfie and Ed Osmond)

 ((simon.jessop@thomsonreuters.com; +44 (0) 207 542 5052; Reuters Messaging: Reuters Messaging: simon.jessop.thomsonreuters.com@reuters.net))